angular/zone.js/MODULE.md

 # Modules

-zone.js patches the async APIs which described above, but those patch will have some overhead, from zone.js v0.8.9, you can choose which web API module you want to patch, for example, the below samples show how to disable some modules, you just need to define some global variables before load zone.js.
+Starting from zone.js v0.8.9, you can choose which web API modules you want to patch as to reduce overhead introduced by the patching of these modules.
+For example, the below samples show how to disable some modules.
+You just need to define a few global variables before loading zone.js.

 ```
   <script>